-Plan administration Name and address of St Mary's CE (Aided) Primary School establishment Link Lane, Pulborough, RH 20 2AN Version number: v.3.0 Date of issue: 27.09.2018 Date of review: September 2019 Interim reviews of Appendix 3 (Emergency Contacts List) and Appendix 4 (Communications) will be carried out within the first five working days of each new school term.
-Plan approved by: Tabled at Full Governors meeting 27.09.2017 Reviewed January 2019 Person responsible for review: Acting Headteacher Mrs S Copus Copies of this plan are held: In Headteacher's office, at the Welcome Desk, in the School Office, in the Staff Room, on the Staff Shared Folder on the Server in a folder called 'Emergency Plan', on the GVO, referred to in Staff Handbook, key personnel have hard copies at home.
-Copy submitted to Emergency Planning Unit e-mailed to schools.emergencyplan@westsussex.gov.uk by S Mitchell on 25.9.18
+Plan administration Name and address of establishment St Mary's CE (Aided) Primary School Link Lane, Pulborough, RH 20 2AN Version number: v.3.0 Date of issue: 27.09.2017 Date of review: September 2018 Interim reviews of Appendix 3 (Emergency Contacts List) and Appendix 4 (Communications) will be carried out within the first five working days of each new school term.
+Plan approved by: Tabled at Full Governors meeting 27.09.2017 Person responsible for review: Headteacher Mrs Joanna M. Brown Copies of this plan are held: In Headteacher's office, at the Welcome Desk, in the School Office, in the Staff Room, on the Staff Shared Folder on the Server in a folder called 'Emergency Plan', on the GVO, referred to in Staff Handbook, key personnel have hard copies at home.
+Copy submitted to Emergency Planning Unit e-mailed to schools.emergencyplan@westsussex.gov.uk by Joanna M. Brown on 29.09.2017 by S Mitchell on 25.9.18